 Discover a Caribbean paradise on this Cuba yacht tour on the islands of southern Cuba, far from any crowds but rich in learning and discovery!
 Sail with us aboard an exclusive Cuban catamaran to the Canarreos Archipelago to kayak, snorkel and explore this island wonderland.
 Crystal clear waters where the healthiest reef systems of the entire Caribbean beckon us below to observe multiple species of tropical fish and coral and even sunken ships!
 On the surface we choose different routes each day based on your interests.
-We also bring a couple of stand up paddle boards for those wishing to explore.
+We also bring a couple of stand up paddle boards on this yacht trip for those wishing to explore.
 As we paddle, the rich island bird-life captures our attention.
 Egrets, herons, gulls and osprey to name a few.
 We also see land iguanas and, on the island of Cayo Antiles, the only monkeys in Cuba!

 You will not miss Havana!
 Our Cuba yacht tour ends on the sea but begins in Havana where mix in some walking tours of the city, enjoy a classic car ride, visit famous museums and spend some time highly-respected marine biologists that share their knowledge of the reefs and islands we’ll be visiting.

 From Havana we head southeast to the “Pearl of the South,” Cienfuegos, and board our private catamaran limited to just six-eight passengers per departure.
-This is the first and only people-to-people catamaran tour offered in Cuba and is a fantastic adventure filled with meaningful interactions with Cuban people!
+This is the first and only people-to-people catamaran trip offered in Cuba and is a fantastic adventure filled with meaningful interactions with Cuban people!

 We set sail at night and in the morning awake to start our week of island paddling, learning, snorkeling and more.
 In the words of guide book author Christopher Baker, the islands here are “Sprinkled like diamonds across a sapphire sea” and are “a yachting and diving paradise.”
 Most of the islands we explore are only accessible by boat, and few make it to this remote corner of Cuba.
 We visit a biological research station, a remote beach restaurant, mangrove lagoons and white-sand beaches with silk-soft sand.
 At the end of our Cuba catamaran tour, we return to Cienfuegos where direct flights return you to the USA.